sportanova/PreLinked/README.md

-This was a project I worked on with a fiew friends over the course of two weeks.
+This was a project I worked on with a few friends over the course of two weeks.
 My main responsibilities were LinkedIn login with oAuth, the jobs search filter, and unit testing critical parts of the app.

 - Filter Model Code: https://github.com/sportanova/PreLinked/blob/master/app/scripts/models/searchFilter.js
 - Filter View Code: https://github.com/sportanova/PreLinked/blob/master/app/scripts/views/searchFilter.js